Cycling Noto, Japan: Part 1

 Luggage forwarding

 The luggage forwarding and delivery services in Japan are amazing and deserve special mention.
-The most famous of them is Yamato, fondly remembered by their logo of mommy cat carrying her kitten.
+The most famous of them is Yamato, fondly remembered by their logo of a mommy cat carrying her kitten.
 Their service is called TA-Q-BIN and is very well known across all of Japan.
-When traveling, there is often very limited space in trains (or in panniers for that matter), so it is always best to forward your luggage to the next destination if possible if you happen to be carrying a lot of stuff.
-It's also a great way to make sure that you can continue to collect souvenirs along the way while traveling and not have to worry too much about having to carry everything.
+When traveling, there is often very limited space in trains (or in panniers for that matter), so it is always best to forward your luggage to the next destination if you happen to be carrying a lot of stuff.
+It's also a great way to make sure that you can continue to collect souvenirs along the way while traveling.

-From Kanazawa station, we packed up everything we did not need into one big suitcase and went to the parcel delivery counter to forward it to our hotel in Wajima, our midpoint destination.
+From Kanazawa station, we packed up everything we did not need into one big suitcase and forwarded it to our hotel in Wajima, our midpoint destination.
 When we arrived in Wajima a few days later, our suitcase was waiting for us and we took the opportunity to reconfigure our belongings and forwarded it to Takoaka, where we repeated the process one last time for Tokyo.
 Most hotels already have all the delivery forms handy at the front desk, and will gladly arrange the entire process for you.
-And one very important thing to note is that they charge per piece of luggage, so it's always best if you can just use a single suitcase for everything to make the delivery easier and cheaper.
+Note: Yamato charge per piece of luggage, so use a single suitcase for everything to make the delivery easier and cheaper.

 Read the next part: Cycling Noto, Japan - Part 2